mean Mean Age

-For open systems, users can automatically calculate the transient mean age distribution using the Calculate Mean Age command.
+Users can automatically calculate the transient mean age distribution using Mean Age under the Create menu.
 After selecting this option from the Menu, users will be prompted to select an age source from among the inlets, a calculation start time, and an age diffusion coefficient.
 The age diffusion coefficient is related to the molecular self-diffusion coefficient.
 The spatial variation in the mean age is printed to volume and slice output files.
 The mean age at each outlet is printed to output.

 Start Time